1964 Boston Patriots season

 The 1964 Boston Patriots season was the franchise's 5th season in the American Football League.
 The Patriots ended the season with a record of ten wins, three losses, and one tie, and finished second in the AFL's Eastern Division.

+The 43-43 tie vs. the Oakland Raiders October 16 is still the highest scoring draw in professional football history as of 2024.